|

 the movie’s not for them: it isn’t castigating the principals about easing up on idealism,

-it doesn’t condemn reworked values and absorption of consumerism.
+it doesn’t condemn reworked values or the absorption of and profiteering from consumerism.
 Romanticized

 compassion is what The Big